 When teens get their driver’s license, texting and driving becomes a major concern — nearly 40% of teens report texting while driving.
 With teens frequently on-the-go, some parents feel more assured knowing their teens whereabouts and rely on advanced GPS to track current and historical locations.

-While technology can make it collaboration easy, experienced parents have also shared that the temptation to cheat can run fairly strong.
+While technology can make collaboration easy, experienced parents have also shared that the temptation to cheat can run fairly strong.

-- Encourage your teen to be aware of how much time he or she is spending online by using Screen Time features
+- Encourage your teen to be aware of how much time he or she is spending online by using the Screen Time features